 Co-author with Yvon Chouinard of The Responsible Company, Vincent has been with Patagonia on and off since its beginning in 1973, for many of those years in key executive roles as head of sales or marketing.
 More informally, he is Patagonia’s long-time chief storyteller.
 Vincent helped develop the Footprint Chronicles, the company’s interactive website that outlines the social and environmental impact of its products; the Common Threads Partnership; and Patagonia Books.
 He currently serves as the company’s Director, Patagonia Philosophy.
 He is also a poet whose work has appeared in Best American Poetry.
 He and his wife, the writer Nora Gallagher, live in Santa Barbara.

 To schedule a meeting with Vincent, click here.

 Since its launch in the spring of 2018, the Yale Center for Business and Environment has connected over 200 students to Yale alumni through our Alumni Visiting Expert series.
 The series seeks to sponsor alumni back to campus as a resource for students.
 Every year, a cohort of professionals across different industries devote time to meet with students and discuss anything from industry trends, career advice and offer coursework support.
 Each Expert meets with students throughout the year and when possible, joins us for events on campus.

 To learn more about our 2019-2020 experts, click here

-Applicants to the Climate Change Innovation Grant, Sobotka Seed Stage Grant, and Sabin Prize will be paired with mentors from the CBEY and Tsai CITY mentorship network to provide guidance on their business challenges.
+Applicants to the Climate Change Innovation Grant, Sobotka Seed Stage Grant, and Sabin Prize can be connected to mentors from the CBEY and Tsai CITY mentorship network to provide guidance on their business challenges.